RajanDhamala/What-i_Learned_Today/Learned.md

 date:2024/9/1 today i deployed my chess clock  project still few updates and features addition is not completed but soon i will complete these and i faced a lot of challanges in achieveing this and can through different ideas for solving problems which i hope will be very fruitful for me in upcomming years keep learning keep  grinding and god bless u all.

 date:2024/9/2 today i made a a lot of changes in my deployed chess clock added the option of setting the time of the clock individually leading to the great learning experience and new exploration in web development world faced a lot of challanges but slowly and acka lo made readme for github profile

+date:20024/9/3 today i tried to make the clone of the instagram login and soon will complete it and learned the different concepts and ideas about the js and react aslo and planning to make more 3 4 projects focused on designning and then will complete the react and mode to next js soon have a good day